 Christan Summers, founder, Tula House and Tulita

 Christan Summers founded Tula in 2016, which she runs with her partner, Ivan Martinez.
 Together they sell a curated selection of pre-potted plants at their showroom, Tula House, each of which comes in limited edition planter made in collaboration with local ceramicists.
 They sell the same selection, as well as unpotted plants and planters, from their mobile greenhouse, the “Tulita.”
-You can see them and shop their collection at Understory, and follow their Instagram to learn of more Tulita outings.
+Follow their Instagram to find out when it hits the road.

 Favorite, unique plant sold at Tula House: